phucly95/git-ai/README.md

 ## Description (human edit)

 Git AI is an Angular 20 application that provides AI-powered Git workflow assistance for developers.
+This application streamlines Git operations through intelligent automation and smart suggestions.
+It helps developers manage repositories more efficiently with AI-driven insights and recommendations.

 ## Getting Started.